Configuring Store Technologies (Optional)

 Viewing iCloud Display Sets in iTunes Connect

-iTunes Connect users with Admin or Technical roles can access the Manage Your iCloud Display Sets page.
+iTunes Connect users with Admin, Technical, or App Manager roles can access the Manage Your iCloud Display Sets page.

-As an iTunes Connect user with an Admin or Technical role, sign in to iTunes Connect.
+As an iTunes Connect user with the appropriate role, sign in to iTunes Connect.

-On the iTunes Connect homepage, click Manage Apps.
+On the iTunes Connect homepage, click My Apps.

-At the bottom of the page, click iCloud Manage Display Sets.
+In the Ellipsis menu, click iCloud Manage Display Sets.

 Creating iCloud Display Sets